Upadacitinib

 Vaccines

-If you are taking upadacitinib you should not be immunised with ‘live’ vaccines such as:
+If you are taking upadacitinib you should not have ‘live’ vaccines such as:

 • MMR (measles, mumps and rubella)